 If you find great photos with poor quality, you can use free image upscaler tools.

 To quickly find UGC photos on social media platforms like Instagram, you can try searching by location (if you have a brick-and-mortar store) or hashtags.
+Furthermore, for brands looking to grow Instagram followers organically,

 Creating Customer-Centric Hashtag Strategy